 Keep this literature where you have easy access to it in the future.
 If a problem occurs, check the instructions and follow recommendations given.
 If these suggestions don't eliminate your problem, call your servicing contractor.
+Do not attempt to service this unit yourself!

 Under no circumstances should the appliance owner attempt to install and/or service this equipment.

-Some local codes require licensed installation/service personnel for this type of equipment.
+Some local codes require licensed installation / service personnel for this type of equipment.
 Improper service, adjustment, or maintenance may cause explosion, fire, electrical shock or other hazardous conditions which may result in personal injury or property damage.

-A WARNING
+A WARNING: